JCSS-PMC/PMC/part-01/models-for-physical-behaviour.md

  *geometrically nonlinear* or *second order effects* and should be accounted for.

-## Material models
+## 5.4.
+Material models

  When strength or stiffness is considered the material model normally consists of relations between forces or stresses and deformations i.e *costitutive relationships*.
 The parameters of such relations are modulus of elasticity, yield limit, ultimate strength etc. which generally are considered as random variables, Sometimes they are time dependent or space dependent.
-There is often an correlation between the parameters e.g. the modulus of elasticity and the ultimate strength of concrete.
+There is often a correlation between the parameters e.g. the modulus of elasticity and the ultimate strength of concrete.